jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The next time you hear "celebritiy" ask yourself if they're one of yours.
 The Internet Age gives you that power.

-## The Weather Patterns Inside the Game of Civilization
+## The Game of Civilization Life Cycle

-Our Earth has predictable weather patterns, Winter, Spring, Summer and Fall happen every year like clockwork.
+We all accept life and death.
+We welcome babies in the world with smiles, knowing that they may be the ones crying when we pass on.
+Oak trees, otters, orangutans, all lifeforms evolve by seeding themselves, growing, and then eventually dying.
+It's up to the living to seed themselves before death catches up.

-Likewise, the game of civilization also has patterns.
-Humanity evolves with technology.
-We make new technology in ages.
-Protagonists invent powerful new tools, which attracts people via the majic of new cyborgology.
-Antagonists resist change to protect their social status by increasing the dark majic attraction of old tools, and using the established social rules to keep new tools from become new levers of power.
-Which works until a new philosophy helps rewrite the rules, and thus lets society step into the new age.
+Our societies are also in the same cycle as we grow inside new technology ages.
+Keep this in mind as we leave the Industrial Age, and upgrade ourselves to the Internet Age.
+The never ending game of civiliation also has life-cycle of growth, adaptation, and then death.
+We don't have a choice to stop the life-cycle.

-The weather patterns of history look like this.
-Keep this in mind as we uprade ourselves to the Internet Age.
-We don't have a choice to stop the season.
-We're all inside a never ending game of civliation.
-Like all lifeforms our society adapts or dies.
+You can see the rise and fall of the British Empire in the video below.
+It's a life-cycle we're part of ourselves.
+We win, by evolving into the next age before death catches up to us.

 <div style="width:100%;height:0;padding-bottom:44%;position:relative;"><iframe src="https://giphy.com/embed/6psF6vcajCX7y" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/evolution-maps-cartography-6psF6vcajCX7y">via GIPHY</a></p>

-## Cognitive Dissonance Doesn't Know About the Weather
+## Cognitive Dissonance Doesn't Care About the Life-Cycle

 Ruling philosophies are very powerful.
 They can make strong believers of people who sometimes have a hard time applying their philosophy to the real-world.
 One example is Lysenkoism.
 This was a pseudo-science in the Soviet Union that assumed our genes inherit learned traits.
 So for example, if you lived in a hot climate, your genes would morph to sweat more.

 Darwin said the opposite.
 That our genes are set in stone, and it's the fittest who survive.
 Soviets didn't want to believe that because it sounded like elitism; which their communist ideology said was unnatural.
 The result was Soviet agriculture didn't get better seeds, genetic research didn't exist, and thousands of Soviet biologists were sent to labour camps because they asked too many questions.

 The further we go into the Internet Age, the more out of date Progressive and Conservative ideologies get.
-And these ideologues don't know—or care—about the "weather patterns of civilization", so they fight to keep their ideologies alive past their life expectancy.
+And these ideologues don't know—or care—about the "life cycles of civilization", so they fight to keep their ideologies alive past their life expectancy.

 As notes above, this kind of fight got so serious it set Europe aflame in the Thirty Years Way.
 Now we have rallies around trigger words, taxpayer marches, free speech restrictions, woke culture, toxic campuses and boardrooms, revisionist histories.
 These misguided people will keep raising tensions, until we click a new philosophy.
 Watch out.